t2ym/schematic-class/README.md

 #### Special Types
 - `"undefined"`: optional property
+  - Used with other type(s) to specify the valid type(s)
+  - For example, `"undefined|string"` is for an optional string property
 - `"-"`: hidden property
   - Hidden properties are defined as `enumerable: false` and do not appear in `JSON.stringify()`
 - `RegExp` literal object